Top 20 Jobs of the future: How to prepare for the AI revolution

 • AI will help advance technology, providing more tools and devices to improve remote work.

-• The use of D&I practices will help relieve the stress of constant re-skilling.
+• The use of D&I practices will help you prepare for future job opportunities.

 The best strategies to address challenges and embrace opportunities